 Beneficiaries of refugee status and subsidiary protection ("humanitarian protection") receive 5 years' leave to remain.
-For most people, applying for settlement, also known as Indefinite Leave to Remain (ILR), after the end of the 5 year period of leave is a straightforward process.508 Difficulties encountered relate to the length of time it takes for the application to be processed, as all documents must be submitted to the authorities.
+For most people, applying for settlement, also known as Indefinite Leave to Remain (ILR), after the end of the 5 year period of leave is a straightforward process.
+Difficulties encountered relate to the length of time it takes for the application to be processed, as all documents must be submitted to the authorities.
 Therefore, although legally the period of leave is extended by virtue of the new application, this is difficult to prove to employers and or providers of services that may require evidence of leave to access.
-This is becoming an increasing problem, as the government seeks to deny more services to those who cannot provide evidence of leave.509
+This is becoming an increasing problem, as the government seeks to deny more services to those who cannot provide evidence of leave.

 An additional problem has increased during 2020 although is not specifically a result of travel restrictions due to Covid-19.
-Applicants for visas and extensions of permission to stay, including refugees applying for Indefinite Leave following five years refugee leave, are required to re-register their biometrics at a Service and Support Centre run by a private company.510 Whilst they are required to provide free appointments to those who make free applications (including refugees) there are very few centres with free appointments available.
-The Independent Chief Inspector has begun an inspection into this issue.
+Applicants for visas and extensions of permission to stay, including refugees applying for Indefinite Leave following five years refugee leave, are required to re-register their biometrics at a Service and Support Centre run by a private company.
+Whilst they are required to provide free appointments to those who make free applications (including refugees) there are very few centres with free appointments available.
+The Independent Chief Inspector reported on difficulties for those using these 'Front End Services' in a report published by the government in November.drawing attention to the lack of free appointments which was one of the key concerns relating to refugees using these services.
+The government asked the contractors to ensure that more free appointments are available.